DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-wpf/report-wizard/data-bound-report/connect-to-an-excel-data-source/select-a-worksheet-table-or-named-region.md

 ---
 title: Select a Worksheet, Table or Named Region
 ---
+# Select a Worksheet, Table or Named Region
 > This wizard page appears only if you selected a Microsoft Excel Workbook on the previous page.

 This wizard page allows you to select one of the available worksheets, tables or named regions that will provide data for a report.